 I am unable to reply to emails seeking information on Art Deco artists so I have put all my knowledge gained over 40+ years into one place.
-I will be updating this page from time to time when new information becomes available and if you have information on Art Deco artists that I don’t have, please email it to me at info@sheryls-artdeco.com.
+I will be updating these pages from time to time when new information becomes available and if you have information on Art Deco artists that I don’t have, please email it to me at info@sheryls-artdeco.com.
 Once verified, I will place on these pages.

-There are a few publications available with knowledge of founders and sculptors – of which notable are: Art Deco and other Figures by Bryan Catley, Dictionary of Sculptors in Bronze by James Mackay, Chiparus – Master of Art Deco by Alberto Shayo, Bronzes, Sculptors and Founders by Berman (Schiffer Books), also by Schiffer – Art Deco Sculpture and Metalware by Alfred W. Edward and Art Deco Sculpture by Victor Arwas.
+There are a few publications available with knowledge of founders and sculptors – of which, notable are: Art Deco and other Figures by Bryan Catley, Dictionary of Sculptors in Bronze by James Mackay, Chiparus – Master of Art Deco by Alberto Shayo, Bronzes; Sculptors and Founders by Berman (Schiffer Books), also by Schiffer – Art Deco Sculpture and Metalware by Alfred W. Edward and Art Deco Sculpture by Victor Arwas.
 Some of these books I have for sale on the website.

 Ablett, William (1877 – 1937)